seanleong339/tp/docs/DeveloperGuide.md

     * 1a1.
 ReCLIne shows an error message saying that Id is invalid.
     * 1a2.
 Recruiter enters new edit command with correct Id.

+      Steps 1a1-1a2 are repeated until recruiter enters valid Id.
 Use case resumes from step 2.

 * 1b.
 Recruiter enters the wrong flag.

     * 1b1.
 ReCLIne shows an error message saying that argument is invalid.
     * 1b2.
 Recruiter enters new edit command with correct flag.

+      Steps 1b1-1b2 are repeated until recruiter enters correct flag.
 Use case resumes from step 2.

 *{More to be added}*